-Indian Chicken Tikka Masala Recipe, a delicious curry that is super easy to make, yet aromatic and so comforting.
+Indian Leftover Chicken Tikka Masala Recipe, a delicious chicken curry that is super easy to make, yet aromatic and so comforting.
 This homemade version easily beats any take-away.
-A delicious family dinner that is ready in 30 minutes.
+A delicious family dinner that is ready in about 20 minutes.

 My personal favourite is chicken curry, but l wouldn't say no to a simple beef curry, fish curry or vegetable coconut and chickpea curry either.
 As l might have mentioned before, lamb is not quite my thing, so l would just politely say no to it.
 But anything else, yes, please, one big portion for me.

 It was actually in London where l first tried curry, and, although my first impression was, nope, that's not for me, l got to appreciate a good curry.
 I guess the strong spices can be a bit overwhelming for someone used to kind of plain food.